Squeezing Enhancement in Lossy Multi-Path Atom Interferometers: Theoretical Framework

 as follows from simple error propagation.
-The ultimate goal is to explore how much this phase sensitivity can be increased (i.e., how much $\Delta \varphi$ can be decreased) by using entangled states of atoms as an input to a (generally lossy) interferometer.
+The ultimate goal is to explore how much this phase uncertainty $\Delta \varphi$ can be decreased (i.e., how much the phase sensitivity of the interferometer can be increased) by using entangled states of atoms as an input to a (generally lossy) interferometer.
 It is expected that, for a given non-unitary transfer matrix $\mathcal{Z}(p,\varphi)$, there will be optimal levels of entanglement.
 E.g. for an optical interferometer, this has been shown in~\cite{Demkowicz2013}.
 Conversely, the light-pulse parameters must be chosen optimally to tailor the transfer matrix to a given entangled input state in order to achieve optimal sensitivity enhancement.

-These optimisations hinge on an evaluation of the phase sensitivity in Eq.~\eqref{eq:sensitivity} for a given interferometer transfer matrix and atomic input state $\ket{\Phi}$.
+These optimisations hinge on an evaluation of the phase uncertainty in Eq.~\eqref{eq:sensitivity} for a given interferometer transfer matrix and atomic input state $\ket{\Phi}$.
 This is a rather simple task if the interferometer is operated with independently prepared, uncorrelated atoms, in which case the $N$-body input state would be

 and correspond to a simple tensor product.
 Here,